sunyinqi0508/AQuery2/README.md

 which conflicts with BigQuery array constructor (eg `[1, 2, 3, 4]`).
 You may use the SqlServer flavour with

-    from mo_sql_parsing import parse_sqlserver as parse
+    from aquery_parser import parse_sqlserver as parse

 #### NULL is None